-- (1) Excludes any value relative to the Dividend Equivalent Rights ("DERs") associated with the SARs, except for DERs accrued as of December 31, 1994.
+(1) Excludes any value relative to the Dividend Equivalent Rights ("DERs") associated with the SARs, except for DERs accrued as of December 31, 1995.
 However, the SARs will continue to accrue DERs over the period until exercise or expiration.
-As of December 31, 1994, there were 20.42 DERs per 1,000 SARs. - (2) The Stock Appreciation Rights which were granted under the Company's Stock Incentive Plan, become exercisable in annual 20% increments from the date of grant. - (3) These SARs were forfeited by Ms. Smithers on her resignation date of January 26, 1995.
+As of December 31, 1995, there were 46.70 DERs per 1,000 SARs.

+(2) The Stock Appreciation Rights which were granted under the Company's Stock Incentive Plan, become exercisable in annual 20% increments from the date of grant.